Nusiq/mcblend/docs/uv_groups/index.md

 UV-groups influence the process of UV-mapping.

-The main purpose of UV-groups is to group cubes together so that they are mapped to the same spot on the texture.
+The main purpose of UV-groups is to group cuboids together so that they are mapped to the same spot on the texture.
 Using UV groups can help reduce the texture size when the model has many identical parts.

-UV-groups also let you can change the appearance  of generated textures to your preference.
+UV-groups also let you change the appearance of generated textures to your preference.
 This can be useful for setting some distinguishable look for UV-group members.
-You can create some fairly advanced textures with it, but it's usually better to create textures in a usual way.
+You can create some fairly advanced textures with it, but it's usually better to create textures in the usual way.

 ## Creating and removing UV-groups
 UV-groups are added / removed using the "Mcblend UV groups" panel from the